 - The offender knows or has custody over the minor

 Aggravated Sexual Battery

-Aggravated sexual battery charges following normal sexual battery charges, but involves one major difference: the sexual act is carried out via the use of a deadly weapon to intimidate or threaten the victim into the sexual act.
+Aggravated sexual battery charges follow normal sexual battery charges, but involve one major difference: the sexual act is carried out via the use of a deadly weapon to intimidate or threaten the victim into the sexual act.